MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

 Device partners may need to install more drivers for Windows in order to support the hardware of the IoT device.
 There are numerous ways to install drivers.
 The following two options show how to do an installation using the driver vendors supplied setup package and an advanced method to add the driver using DISM.

-To add a driver, you will need a driver supplied from a hardware vendor.
-The driver package could be distributed as an .msi, .exe, or .inf file.
+To add a driver, you'll need a driver supplied from a hardware vendor.
+The driver package could be distributed as a .msi, .exe, or .inf file.
 The process of adding a driver depends on how the driver is distributed.

 ### Simple method - manual installation

 Use this method if the driver supplied by the independent hardware vendor (IHV) is a simple MSI or EXE package.
-If you want auto driver installation, you can use unattend files or scripting.
+If you want auto driver installation, you can use an unattend file or scripting.
 The following steps outline an installation.

 1. Gather the driver installer package provided by the IHV.
 This is often an installation MSI or EXE package.
 2. Copy the package to a temporary location on the IoT device.
 In audit mode, the system is logged in locally as the local Administrator account.
 Run the installation MSI or EXE and follow the prompts.